thaivo02/A-bot/README.md

 # A-bot
-Using IoT to build a little machine harvesting agricultural products.
+Using IoT to build a little machine to harvest agricultural products.